Off Ice Test Results Goalies Should Get If You Want To Play In The NHL

 JUMPS

-Absolute bare minimum results U20 goalie must get (these are not good numbers):
+Absolute bare minimum results U20 goalie must get (these are not good numbers but require training if you are not super gifted jumper):

 Standing still forward jump (long hop): 225cm